-2210 - Master's Degree in Research in Molecular, Cellular and Genetics Biology
+2210 - Master¿s Degree in Research in Molecular, Cellular and Genetics Bio

-- Students should apply acquired knowledge to solve problems in unfamiliar contexts within their field of study, including multidisciplinary scenarios. - Students should communicate conclusions and underlying knowledge clearly and unambiguously to both specialized and non-specialized audiences. - Students should demonstrate self-directed learning skills for continued academic growth. - Students should possess and understand foundational knowledge that enables original thinking and research in the field. - To be able to assess the need to complete the scientific, historical, language, informatics, literature, ethics, social and human background in general, attending conferences, courses or doing complementary activities, self-assessing the contribution of these activities towards a comprehensive development.
+- Students should apply acquired knowledge to solve problems in unfamiliar contexts within their field of study, including multidisciplinary scenarios. - Students should communicate conclusions and underlying knowledge clearly and unambiguously to both specialized and non-specialized audiences. - Students should demonstrate self-directed learning skills for continued academic growth. - Students should possess and understand foundational knowledge that enables original thinking and research in the field. - To be able to assess the need to complete the scientific, historical, language, informatics, literature, ethics, social and human background in general, attending conferences, courses or doing complementary activities, self-assessing the contribution of these activities towards a comprehensive development. - To know in detail the different routes of intracellular traffic and their function, as well as the structure and function of the organelles involved. - To understand the basic principles which apply in every process of intracellular traffic. - To know the molecular mechanisms responsible for the fidelity of vesicular transport and the maintenance of intracellular compartmental diversity. - To know the molecular mechanisms by which intracellular and extracellular signals control the metabolism and other related cellular processes. - To study in detail the different routes of signal transduction and their role in cell development and differentiation. - To know the involvement of intracellular traffic and signaling in human pathological processes, such as cancer or diseases mediated by pathogens or toxins.